-Engaging community college students and faculty in makerspaces, and growing the maker and entrepreneurial mindset to develop creative, passionate, curious, and persistent life-long learners and educators, is essential to our long-term survival.
-The democratization of technology gives anyone with a smart phone access to instant knowledge and resources.
+At Sierra College, engaging community college students and faculty in makerspaces, and growing the maker and entrepreneurial mindset to develop creative, passionate, curious, and persistent life-long learners and educators, is essential to preparing students for future employment and satisfying lives.
 Rigid academic systems and quick-changing, resourceful students will be (or already are) at odds with each other.
-The skills needs of employers are changing so rapidly that a college degree may be outdated even before a student graduates.
-Our project includes three campuses (Rocklin, Grass Valley and Truckee) and three private makerspace partners (Hacker Lab, Curious Forge, Truckee Roundhouse) in a bold initiative to transform what we teach and how we teach.
+The skills and needs of employers are changing so rapidly that a college degree may be outdated even before a student graduates.
+The Sierra College project includes three campuses (Rocklin, Grass Valley and Truckee) and three private makerspace partners (Hacker Lab, Curious Forge, Truckee Roundhouse) in a bold initiative to transform what we teach and how we teach.